 The staff treats everything from minor maladies to malaria, tuberculosis (TB), HIV/AIDS, malnutrition, pneumonia, acute diarrheal diseases, diabetes, epilepsy, thyroid disease, cancer and mental illness.
 The clinic’s medics are trained in surgery, reproductive health (including labor and delivery), eye health, dental health, prosthetics, pediatrics, lab services, and social work.

-Community Partners International is the US partner of the Mae Tao Clinic.
-If you would like to make a donation to the Clinic, please fill in the form below and click ‘continue’, and you will be taken to Community Partners International’s online donation account.
+Community Partners International provides fiscal sponsorship to the Mae Tao Clinic.
+Please use the form below to make a donation.
 You will receive a tax receipt for this donation from Community Partners International.